Enum Element

 when the wrapper is inserted into a sum-bearing parent.

-nothing to the parent sum tree.
+purpose is to contribute nothing to the parent sum tree.

 pub fn count_value_or_default(&self) -> u64